Banc d'Arguin National Park: Flora

-Battering surf and shifting sand banks characterize the entire length of the shoreline.
-The Ras Nouadhibou (formerly Cap Blanc) peninsula, which forms Dakhlet Nouadhibou (formerly Lévrier Bay) to the east, is fifty kilometers long and up to thirteen kilometers wide.
+Battering surf and shifting sand banks are found along the entire length of the shoreline.
+The Ras Nouadhibou (formerly Cap Blanc) peninsula, which forms Dakhlet Nouadhibou (formerly Lévrier Bay) to the east, is 50 km long and up to 13 km wide.
 The peninsula is administratively divided between Morocco (see Glossary) and Mauritania, with the Mauritanian port and railhead of Nouadhibou located on the eastern shore (see fig. 11).
-Dakhlet Nouadhibou, one of the largest natural harbors on the west coast of Africa, is forty-three kilometers long and thirty-two kilometers wide at its broadest point.
-Fifty kilometers southeast of Ras Nouadhibou is Arguin.
+Dakhlet Nouadhibou, one of the largest natural harbors on the west coast of Africa, is 43 km long and 32 km wide at its broadest point.
+About 50 km southeast of RasNouadhibou is Arguin.
 In 1455 the first Portuguese installation south of Cape Bojador (in the present-day South Morocco) was established at Arguin.
-Farther south is the coastline's only significant promontory, seven-meter-high Cape Timiris.
+Farther south is the coastline's only significant promontory, 7 m high Cape Timiris.
 From this cape to the marshy area around the mouth of the Senegal River, the coast is regular and marked only by an occasional high dune.

 On coastal dunes vegetation is rare.
 At the foot of ridges, however, large tamarisk bushes, dwarf acacias, and swallowworts may be found.
 Some high grass, mixed with balsam, spurge, and spiny shrubs, grows in the central region.
 The north has little vegetation.